neurodata/brainlit/docs/README.rst

    session = NeuroglancerSession(url='file:///abc123xyz')

-From here, any number of tools can be run such as the visualization or annotation tools. `Interactive demo <https://github.com/neurodata/brainlit/blob/master/docs/notebooks/visualization/visualization.ipynb>`_.
+From here, any number of tools can be run such as the visualization or annotation tools. `Viz demo <https://github.com/neurodata/brainlit/blob/master/docs/notebooks/visualization/visualization.ipynb>`_.

 Features
 --------